structuresound/tmake/README.md

   * no 'make install' everything is stored locally, and dependencies include locally
 * test
   * run tests -- not implemented yet

+other things of note

+* can be run directly with node or as a docker image (if linux is suitable host environment)

+## current roadmap, things aren't done that need to be

+host: yaml configs as json in a central repo
+hash: configuration against settings + source files
+cache: store static_libs + headers against config hash

+cross-compile via xCode to iOS cross-compile via docker to raspberry pi + other embedded linux

+## philosophies

+* always be cross-compiling
+* statically link all the things
+* declarative yaml / json only, no imperative configuration logic
+* can override settings in any dependency from any point below it in the config tree
+* cascading selectors make declarative style DRY
+* support other build tools (ninja, cmake, make, gyp)
+* be embeddable in another project / build system
+* avoid use of any globals on dev machine, project folder is the universe
+* instead of publishing / packaging built source, just pull cached libs based on system / config hash

 ## To Install
 ```bash